nuclearGoblin/Dungeon-AI/README.md

 how we can fix this or create your own instance by cloning this repository.

 # Self-hosting
+Self-hosting is encouraged!
+Data is not shared across hosts, although there is nothing stopping you from linking the same character sheet to multiple hosts.

 This bot has two components requires two authorizations: one for Discord and one for the Google API.
 Google API key setup is optional, but skipping it will result in only being able to access public sheets and having no write priveleges.
 This guide is not comprehensive, but provides enough information that those who are familiar with running servers should